Institute of Certified Public Accountants in Ireland: Mutual recognition

-In 2022, CPA Ireland signed a mutual recognition agreement with the American Institute of CPA's (AICPA.
+In 2022, CPA Ireland signed a mutual recognition agreement with the American Institute of CPA's (AICPA).
 The MRA will provide an abbreviated qualification pathway for eligible accounting professionals in the U.S. and Ireland to practice in the partner countries.

 Memorandums of Understanding

-The institute also has memorandums of understanding (MOU) with CPA Sri Lanka, CPA Bulgaria, and The Chartered Institute of Management Accountants (CIMA) giving CPA Ireland Members access to the Chartered Global Management Accountant (CGMA) designation.
+The institute has memorandums of understanding (MOU) with CPA Sri Lanka, CPA Bulgaria, and The Chartered Institute of Management Accountants (CIMA) giving CPA Ireland Members access to the Chartered Global Management Accountant (CGMA) designation.

-CPA Ireland also has Memorandums of Understanding with CPA Rwanda, CPA Zimbabwe and the Lithuanian Chamber of Auditors and is recognised as an approved body of auditors in New Zealand.
+CPA Ireland has Memorandums of Understanding with CPA Rwanda, CPA Zimbabwe and the Lithuanian Chamber of Auditors and is recognised as an approved body of auditors in New Zealand.

-World Bank contracts
+World Bank Contracts

 In 2011, CPA Ireland was awarded two World Bank contracts worth $1.5 million to develop the accountancy profession in Rwanda and Mozambique.